 Frequently Asked Questions (FAQs) for Motor Coach and Tour Operators

 Cape Elizabeth is the home of Portland Head Light.
 Situated along the shores of Fort Williams Park, the popular landmark is owned and managed by the Town of Cape Elizabeth, Maine.
-We wish to thank you in advance for assisting us in taking care of this national treasure. - Michael McGovern, Town Manager
+We wish to thank you in advance for assisting us in taking care of this national treasure. - Matthew Sturgis, Town Manager

-I’d like to bring a group to visit the Lighthouse.
+I’d like to bring a group to visit the Park.
 Are there any fees?

-Yes, there is a $40.00 fee per motor coach and $20.00 per commercial passenger van.
-Pre-payment is suggested and can be accomplished in three easy steps:
+Yes, there are Commercial Passenger Vehicle Fees.
+Pre-payment for tour buses is suggested and can be accomplished in two easy steps:

-- Complete the online reservation form and parking permits from our website.
-The permit, one for each visit, should be presented to the greeter upon arrival.
+- Complete the online reservation form.
+The permit, one for each visit, should be presented to the Park Greeter upon arrival.

 What is Fort Williams Park?

-Fort Williams Park was once a former military installation that was purchased by the Town of Cape Elizabeth in 1964 through the General Services Administration.
+Fort Williams Park was once a former military installation purchased by the Town of Cape Elizabeth in 1964 through the General Services Administration.